 Why Do You Need A Business Plan?

-It might seem like you do not need a business plan and you should just start the business and then see where it goes.
-But that is not an approach you can take.
-There are lots of bits and pieces to string together before you start a business if you want to be successful.
+It might seem like you do not need a business plan, and you should just start the business and then see where it goes.
+But that is not an approach you should take.
+There are many bits and pieces to string together before you start a business if you want to be successful.